 What is one of your earliest musical memories?

 I was a pre-teen girl, and Dad brought home a record of African drumming – I remember the fire was burning in the grate, and his palpable excitement at the driving music, exhorting me to listen.
 I was rather an introverted child, but with intense feelings, and have never forgotten the impact of this electric atmosphere.
-Dad was an oblique influence on my music through the decades and still is, often a step ahead of me with quirky thoughts and references.
+Dad, who died in 2016, was an oblique influence on my music through the decades, frequently a step ahead of me with quirky thoughts and references.

 What do you think makes the music of Aotearoa New Zealand unique?